 The calculated daily fee amount is the total reported fees prorated by the number of days in the provider’s program year (full year, school year only, or summer only).

-When identifying applicable fees, Boards must be aware that activity fees include only the fees that all parents are required to pay and do not include fees for optional activities such as field trips or optional classes.
+When identifying applicable fees, Boards must inform staff members that activity fees include only the fees that all parents are required to pay and do not include fees for optional activities such as field trips or optional classes.

 B-709: Methods of Payments to Providers